X3n0m0rph59/precached/README.md

 Precached is written in Rust and utilises the Linux netlink connector interface to monitor the system for process events.
 It can act upon such events via multiple means.
-E.g. in the future it will be able to pre-fault pages into memory to speed up loading of programs and increase the perceived overall 'snappiness' of the system.
+E.g. it is able to pre-fault pages into memory, to speed up loading of programs and increase the perceived overall 'snappiness' of the system.
+Additionally it supports offline prefetching of the most often used programs while the system is idle.

 ### Quick Install Guide